History of Medicine

 Dr. Reznick's record of scholarly historical research is as extensive as his executive career in the national nonprofit sector.
 As a social and cultural historian of medicine and war, he is author of two books, both published by Manchester University Press in its Cultural History of Modern War series, as well as numerous book reviews, articles for the popular press, and entries in major reference works.
-Besides holding active membership in several professional historical associations, including the American Historical Association and American Association for the History of Medicine, Dr. Reznick is a member of the University of Birmingham’s Center for War Studies and a fellow of the Royal Historical Society, which was founded in 1868 and remains the foremost society in Great Britain promoting and defending the scholarly study of the past.
+Besides holding active membership in several professional associations, including the American Historical Association and American Association for the History of Medicine, Dr. Reznick is a member of the University of Birmingham’s Center for War Studies and a fellow of the Royal Historical Society, which was founded in 1868 and remains the foremost society in Great Britain promoting and defending the scholarly study of the past.

-Dr. Reznick has lectured nationally and internationally on a variety of historical and contemporary health subjects.
-During the past decade he has offered dozens of presentations to academic and non-academic audiences alike at healthcare professional meetings and institutions including Atlanta Veterans Affairs Medical Center, Center for the Intrepid at Brooke Army Medical Center of Fort Sam Houston, Harvard University, The Johns Hopkins University’s Institute of the History of Medicine, London’s Imperial War Museum, University of Barcelona, University of London’s Institute of Historical Research, Smith College, Smithsonian National Museum of American History, and Villanova University.
-Complementing these public presentations are Dr. Reznick’s numerous interviews with national and regional press, including CBS Sunday Morning, The Christian Science Monitor, Emory Magazine, KUNC Public Radio, The New York Times, Rochester Review, Time Magazine, Washingtonian Magazine , and WUSA Channel 9 News of Washington, DC.
+Dr. Reznick has lectured nationally and internationally on a variety of historical and contemporary health subjects, speaking to academic and non-academic audiences alike at healthcare professional meetings and institutions including Atlanta Veterans Affairs Medical Center, Center for the Intrepid at Brooke Army Medical Center of Fort Sam Houston, Harvard University, The Johns Hopkins University’s Institute of the History of Medicine, London’s Imperial War Museum, University of Barcelona, University of London’s Institute of Historical Research, Smith College, Smithsonian National Museum of American History, and Villanova University.
+Complementing these public presentations are Dr. Reznick’s numerous interviews with international, national and regional press, including the BBC, CBS Sunday Morning, The Christian Science Monitor, Emory Magazine, KUNC Public Radio, The New York Times, Rochester Review, Time Magazine, Washingtonian Magazine , and WUSA Channel 9 News of Washington, DC.